 The site redesign will reconnect Clarendon Hill with the broader neighborhood, introducing new streets and pedestrian paths.
 Improved green space and common amenities will include a large common green, a community garden area, a path that connects to the nearby grocery store and a multi-purpose common room.
 New units will include embedded townhouses and an emphasis on connecting to the street scape with individual apartment entries, landscaping, and other elements that help the redevelopment integrate with the neighborhood context.
 Parking is structured in each of the four buildings and on the streets within the redeveloped Clarendon Hill.

 The SHA shall retain ownership of the land at the Re-Developed Clarendon Hill.
 However, the buildings will be owned by different entities and have a ground lease with the SHA.
-Initially, and subject to lender approval, POAH Communities will manage the daily operations of the public housing and other affordable units in Buildings C, D, and E. The private developer Gate Residential or its designee will manage the daily operations of the market building (Buildings A and B) which includes some public housing units.
+Initially, and subject to lender approval, POAH Communities will manage the daily operations of the public housing and other affordable units in Buildings C, D, and E and townhouses.
+The private developer Gate Residential or its designee will manage the daily operations of the market building (Buildings A and B) which includes some public housing units.
 See Appendix B for building designations.
 The owner(s) of the Re-Developed Clarendon Hill shall afford CRU (or any successor recognized tenant organization) the opportunity to participate in the hiring of employees who will have direct dealings with the residents in accordance with 760 CMR 6.09 (3)(n).

 Redevelopment Unit Mix